airbytehq/airbyte/docs/gradle-dependency-update.md

 #### The version catalog TOML file format
 Gradle offers a conventional file to declare a catalog.
-It’s a conventional location where dependencies can be declared and then declaring in `settings.gradle` file.
+It’s a conventional location to declare dependencies that are both consumed and published.

 The TOML file consists of 4 major sections:
   - the [versions] section is used to declare versions which can be referenced by dependencies